Army–McCarthy hearings: Homosexuality

 Though the hearings were sometimes about government subversion, they occasionally took on accusations of a more taboo nature: a portion of the hearings assessed the security risk of homosexuals in government.
 The issue remained an undercurrent throughout the hearings.
 One such example of this undercurrent was an exchange between Senator McCarthy and Welch.
-Welch was questioning McCarthy staff member James Juliana about the unedited picture of Schine with Stevens and Bradley, asking him "Did you think this came from a Pixie?" (a derogatory term referring to a homosexual), at which point McCarthy asked to have the question re-read:
+Welch was questioning McCarthy staff member James Juliana about the unedited picture of Schine with Stevens and Bradley, asking him "Did you think this came from a Pixie?" (an inexpensive amateur camera), at which point McCarthy asked to have the question re-read:

 McCarthy.
 Will counsel [Welch] for my benefit define – I think he might be an expert on that – what a pixie is?

 Welch.
 Yes.
 I should say, Mr. Senator, that a pixie is a close relative of a fairy.
 (Laughter from the chamber) Shall I proceed, sir?
 Have I enlightened you?

 McCarthy.
 As I said, I think you may be an authority on what a pixie is.

+Welch's response compared the mythological pixie and fairy as well as using "fairy" as a derogatory term for a homosexual male.